Qiskit/qiskit-metapackage/docs/aqua/variational_forms.rst

 --

 The Ry trial wave function is layers of :math:`y` rotations with entanglements.
-When none of qubits are unentangled to other qubits, the number of optimizer parameters this form creates and uses is given by :math:`q \times (d + 1)`, where :math:`q` is the total number of qubits and :math:`d` is the depth of the circuit.
+When none of qubits are unentangled to other qubits the number of parameters and the entanglement gates themselves have no additional parameters, the number of optimizer parameters this form creates and uses is given by :math:`q \times (d + 1)`, where :math:`q` is the total number of qubits and :math:`d` is the depth of the circuit.
 Nonetheless, in some cases, if an ``entangler_map`` does not include all qubits, that is, some qubits are not entangled by other qubits.
 The number of parameters is reduced by :math:`d \times q'